JV-conseil-Internet-Consulting/www/docs/config.md

 layout: page
 title: Config
 description: >
-  This chapter covers the many configuration options of Hydejack, allowing you to tailor it to your needs.
+  This chapter covers the many configuration options of DeepDive, allowing you to tailor it to your needs.
 hide_description: true
-sitemap: false
+# sitemap: false
 ---

 Once Jekyll is running, you can start with basic configuration by adding various entries to `_config.yml`.
 Besides the documentation here, you can also read the [annotated config file][config].

 When making changes to `_config.yml`, it is necessary to restart the Jekyll process for changes to take effect.